mohammad-kalbasi/CheXFound/README.md

 ## Guide to CheXFound with GLoRI

-A jupyter notebook file [chexfound_example.ipynb](./notebooks/chexfound_example.ipynb)  is created to illustrate the model inference and model interpretation with attention maps.
+A jupyter notebook file [chexfound_example.ipynb](./notebooks/chexfound_example.ipynb)  is created to illustrate model inference and interpretation.
+Model checkpoints and configuration files required to kick off the jupyter notebook can be accessed from [Google Drive](https://dial-rpi.slack.com/archives/D05NHE6C013/p1734381991204209).
 A GLoRI is trained on top of the frozen foundation model CheXFound.
 Examples show chest X-rays with cardiomegaly.
 Predictive confidence is computed.
 ![predictive_confidence](/notebooks/predictive_confidence.png)

 Attention maps for several chest X-rays are provided to illustrate interpretation results.